 Medigap Plan N Coverage for 2019

-On top of standard preventive care that’s covered by Original Medicare, Medicare Supplement Plan N will also include coverage for an illness or injury treated at your primary physician’s office, durable medical equipment such as CPAP machines or diabetic supplies, any medically necessary surgeries, home healthcare, diagnostic testing, and much more.
+On top of standard preventive care from Medicare, Plan N will include coverage for an illness or injury treated at your doctor, Durable Medical Equipment, any medically necessary surgeries, home healthcare, diagnostic testing, and much more.

-Anything that Original Medicare insurance covers, your Medicare Supplement Plan N will pick up the remaining costs left up to the beneficiary to pay.
-After Medicare pays their 80% share, the remaining 20% is billed to your supplement plan.
+Anything that Medicare covers, your Plan N will pick up the remaining costs.
+After Medicare pays its 80% share; then, your supplement plan gets a bill to pay the other 20%.

 Medicare Plan N Copays & Out of Pocket Costs

 One of the reasons Medicare Plan N premiums are so low is due to the small co-pays for doctors’ visits and emergency room visits.
-Before the beneficiary is eligible to pay the copayment, the deductible must be met.
+Before the beneficiary is eligible to pay the copayment, you must meet the deductible.

 Plan N Coverage at the Hospital